ox-it/phonegap-pushplugin/README.md

 Alternatively this plugin can be installed using the Phonegap CLI.

-1) Navigaate to the root folder for your phonegap project.
+1) Navigate to the root folder for your phonegap project.
 2) Run the command.

 ```sh